mbmworkshop/mbm/README.md

 The MBM 2019 website is built relying on [Bootstrap](https://getbootstrap.com/).
-Due to Bootstrap's opinionated designs this was sometimes annoying and required a lot of fine-tuning.
+Due to Bootstrap's opinionated designs this was sometimes annoying and required a lot of hacking.
 For the MBM 2020 website I therefore decided to use [TailwindCSS](https://tailwindcss.com/).
 This requires a little bit of setup.